 “Look at me, Hannah.
 What is life worth living if I can’t do anything I like?
 I can’t take walks with you at the park anymore.
 I can’t eat the foods I like anymore.
 I just want to see my mom and dad again.
 End the pain.
 Why don’t you want that for me?”

 Her voice softens.
 The nostalgia of her sweet, loving voice rushes through my mind, and for a few seconds, everything seems normal again.

 The tears fall down my cheeks.
 It’s too late.
 Fulfilling my promise to her, I close my eyes, stand up from my seat, and I walk away.

-The next few seconds after she takes her last breath are incomprehensible.
-I am caught in a blurry storm of my fears clashing with reality.
-I vaguely remember my dad saying something about “magnet” and “emergency”.
-I remember ‘8695’—the last four digits of the hospice emergency magnet on our refrigerator.
-I rapidly dial those numbers, just to be slapped with rejection by orchestra music on the waiting line.
+The seconds after she took her last breath were incomprehensible.
+I was caught in a blurry storm of fear.
+I vaguely remember my dad saying something about “magnet” and “emergency.”
+I remember 8695 – the last four digits of the Hospice emergency magnet on our refrigerator.
+I rapidly dialed those numbers, just to be slapped with rejection by orchestra music on the waiting line.